henningte/mmgm/README.md

 <div id="ref-Teickner.2025h" class="csl-entry">

 Teickner, Henning, Julien Arsenault, Mariusz Gałka, and Klaus-Holger Knorr.
-2025.
-“Estimation of the Degree of Decomposition of Peat and Past Net Primary Production from Mid-Infrared Spectra.”
+2025. *Estimation of the Degree of Decomposition of Peat and Past Net Primary Production from Mid-Infrared Spectra*.

 </div>